vl4ds/Documentation/smartapp-web-services-developers-guide/tutorial-part2.rst

 In Part 2 of this tutorial, we will build a simple Sinatra application that will make calls to the Web Services SmartApp we built in Part 1.

 If you're not familiar with Sinatra, you are encouraged to try it out.
 It's not strictly necessary, however, as our application will simply make web requests to get the API token and the endpoint.

-If you just want to see the manual steps to make requests to get the access token, discover endpoints, and start making calls, you can see the :ref:`appendix_just_the_urls`.

 .. note::